• Skip to main content

 • control structures including sequence, selection, iteration, and function invocation, and

-• Analyze C++ code with debugging tools to find and fix errors.
+• Analyze code with debugging tools to find and fix errors.

-• Contrast different approaches to handling memory and write programs that avoid memory leaks and unintended memory side effects in C++.
+• Contrast different approaches to handling memory and write programs that avoid memory leaks and unintended memory side effects.

-• Honors sections: Develop materials that explore course content for other learners.
+• Honors sections: Create materials that explore course content for other learners

 Required Textbook